xolox/vim-misc/README.md

 # Miscellaneous auto-load Vim scripts

 The git repository at [github.com/xolox/vim-misc] [repository] contains Vim scripts that are used by most of the [Vim plug-ins I've written] [plugins] yet don't really belong with any single one of the plug-ins.
-Basically it's an extended standard library of Vim script functions that I wrote during the development of my Vim plug-ins.
+Basically it's an extended standard library of Vim script functions that I wrote during the development of my Vim profile and plug-ins.

-The miscellaneous scripts are bundled with each of my plug-ins:

-- They are included in the `master` branches of the git repositories of my plug-ins so that a `git clone` is all that's needed to get started.
-This makes my plug-ins very easy to use with [Pathogen] [pathogen] and similar plug-in managers for Vim.

-- They are also included in the ZIP archives published to Vim Online.

-Since the miscellaneous scripts are bundled with each plug-in, this repository (the git repository of the miscellaneous scripts themselves) is only used to track changes in a central, public place.

-If you're interested in more details about the inclusion of the miscellaneous scripts in my plug-ins, you can find a detailed explanation under the section "Management of changes" below.
+In the past these scripts were bundled with each plug-in, however that turned out to be a maintenance nightmare for me.
+That's why the miscellaneous scripts are now becoming a proper plug-in with their own page on Vim Online.

+Because the miscellaneous scripts are no longer bundled with my Vim plug-ins, users are now required to install the miscellaneous scripts separately.
+This is unfortunate for users who are upgrading from a previous release that did bundle the miscellaneous scripts, but I don't see any way around this.
+Sorry!

 ## Function documentation

 Below is the documentation for the functions included in the miscellaneous scripts.
+Anyone is free to use these functions in their own Vim profile and/or plug-ins.
+I care about backwards compatibility so won't break it without a good reason to do so.

-The function descriptions given below were extracted from the source code using a bit of Python code.
+For those who are curious: The function descriptions given below were extracted from the source code of the miscellaneous scripts using a bit of Python code that I haven't published yet.

 <!-- Start of generated documentation -->